 In this guide, we're going to talk about mathematics, and more specifically geometry (I swear it will be fine) to explain the Perspective Advantage in Valorant and how this principle can help you improve.

-The Perspective Advantage is a principle that is found in all multiplayer FPS.
-This is a natural advantage that arises from the difference between a player's camera position (located at the head) and the width of the character, especially his arms and shoulders.
+The Perspective Advantage is a principle found in all multiplayer FPS.
+It is a natural advantage which results from the difference between the position of a player's camera (located on the head) and the width of the character, especially his arms and shoulders.

 It works more or less on the same principle as one-ways, but on a horizontal plane rather than a vertical one.

 Technically, if two players stand near a wall, the player furthest from the wall will be able to see the other player first.
 This principle is easily summed up in one image:

 In this example, the red player can see the shoulder of the green player.
 The latter can't see the red player.
 By admitting that the two players remain stationary at these positions, the red player can kill the green player without fearing reprisals.

 Of course, cases where neither player moves are quite rare.
 In practice, assuming that the green player is about to go around the wall, he should be able to respond and attack the red player, but the red player will have a advantage of fractions of a second.
 This is called perspective advantage.

 When you're moving or positioning yourself, it's important to always keep this principle in mind.
 In Valorant, it tends to favour defenders.
 They can naturally monitor sites entrances while standing far away, while the attackers will have to pass a corner of a wall or a cramped corridor with no recoil.
 This advantage for defenders is greatly amplified by the use of an Operator or any other sniper rifle.